ITI/ICS-Security-Tools/pcaps/README.md

 * [Various ModBus TCP Captures](ModbusTCP) - Various Modbus TCP captures
 * [Various OPC Specifications](OPC) - Various OPC specifications
 * [Various Zigbee Captures](Zigbee) - Various Zigbee captures
+* [Netresec PCAP collection](https://www.netresec.com/?page=PcapFiles) - This is a list of public packet capture repositories, which are freely available on the Internet.
+Most of the sites listed below share Full Packet Capture (FPC) files, but some do unfortunately only have truncated frames.
+* [Coimbra PCAPs](https://github.com/tjcruz-dei/ICS_PCAPS) - ICS Cybersecurity PCAP repository from the Univ. of Coimbra CyberSec team

 ## Datasets